shakao-test/zookeeper-map/activity4.md

 # Feed the Panda

-## Step 1 @showdialog
+## Step 1

 It's feeding time!

 Everyone's favorite panda is hungry, so let's write some code to feed them some tasty bamboo.
+Check out the code your workspace first.
+Right now, we create a panda, and set them bouncing around the panda enclosure.

 ## Step 2